hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

 -------------

 You'll need an ssh client on your desktop that provides port forwarding functionality on your desktop.
-We refer to the :ref:`access_data_transfer` section for information about ssh clients for various client operating systems.
+We refer to the :ref:`access methods` section for information about ssh clients for various client operating systems.
 PuTTY (Windows) and OpenSSH (macOS, Linux, UNIX-compatibility environment on Windows) both provide all required functionality.